hug0sh0t/waterMelon/README.md

-Sweet, Sustainable , Secure  Authentication
+A blank shell for simple, Secure Authentication